mparson/gridgame/README.md

 Click on the 'EDIT' button and you can edit the board.

-Congratulation, you are now in the most frustrating and feature limited PETSCII drawing program ever.
+Congratulations, you are now in the most frustrating and feature limited PETSCII drawing program ever.

 The boarder changes to '\*' from the line-drawing characters.
 You can